JoshuaZaneBarsky/Palindrome/README.md

 This Python program simulates a Turing Machine to check whether a binary string (composed of `0`s and `1`s) is a palindrome.
 It utilizes three tapes (`input`, `work`, and `output`) and a finite set of states to perform the computation.

+This program was written off of the equations given to us in CS215 Theory of Computation at UC Riverside, taught by Silas Richelson.

 ---

 ## Features